LEE-HYUNSANG/UPBIT_ML/README.md

 ## Remote control

 The trading loop checks `server_status.txt` each cycle.
+This file is stored next to `remote_control.py` by default.
-When the file contains `ON` the loop runs normally.
+When it contains `ON` the loop runs normally.
 Writing `OFF` stops trading but leaves the program running.
-You can edit the file manually or send `/on` and `/off` commands to the Telegram bot which updates the file for you.
+You can edit the file manually or send `/on` and `/off` commands to the Telegram bot which updates the file.
+Set `SERVER_STATUS_FILE` to customize the location.

 See [doc/telegram_remote_control.md](doc/telegram_remote_control.md) for details.